 Over time, we will adapt systems such as GETS to incorporate the New Zealand Business Number (NZBN) and to collect more information on specific activities.

 Our goal is to minimise reporting requirements where we can and over time build digital capabilities into the framework, such as automating data collection.
-Agencies will still need to provide a small amount of manual reporting.
-This may take the form of a contract register for providing information around the designated contracts and the activities undertaken to show how outcomes are being achieved.
+Agencies will still need to provide a small amount of manual reporting via the reporting template.